ArcCosine/kindness-website/content/about.md

 # OS

 As for operating systems, we have listed the operating systems that we have performed from setup to environment construction.
-I am able to perform basic operations and create shells for the *nix OS family.
+I am able to perform basic operations and create shells for the Linux OS family.
 It is almost never used now, but as for MS-DOS, I have been using it since MS-DOS3.3C :).

 - Windows